Efficient surrogate-assisted inference for patient-reported outcome measures with complex missing mechanism: Introduction

 The remainder of the paper is organized as follows.
-In Section~\ref{sec:method}, we define the parameter of interest and introduce our proposed inference procedure.
-In Section~\ref{sec:theory}, we demonstrate the theoretical validity of the proposed inference procedure.
+In Section~\ref{sec:method}, we define the parameter of interest and introduce our proposed method.
+In Section~\ref{sec:theory}, we demonstrate the theoretical validity of the proposed method.
 In Section~\ref{sec:sim}, we provide numerical studies to bolster the superiority of the proposed methods over other existing methods and methods without information of the surrogate.
 In Section~\ref{sec:real}, we apply the proposed method to derive a predictive rule to infer post-surgery improvement for joint replacement surgery patients.
 In Section~\ref{sec:disc}, we discuss possible future works.